NoahCristino/robloxlib/README.md

 # postLogin(username)

-Description: Gets username and password and sends a POST request to https://www.roblox.com/Newlogin
+Description: Gets username and password and sends a POST request to https://www.roblox.com/Newlogin.
+(Trying to work on a way with users w/ 2-Step Verification.)

 Example: COMING SOON